 - several cheap models from 1970’s tape recorders

 I built a homemade drum kit, affectionately referred to as the ShitKit.
-It is a hodgepodge of crappy drum parts acquired from thrift stores with scrap metal and junk added, for a clunkier sound.
-But, I never take it out anywhere.
-It’s kinda heavy and bulky.
-So, I just use it for recording.
+It is a hodgepodge of crappy drum parts acquired from thrift stores with scrap metal junk added, for a clunkier sound.
 I also have some cheap keyboards and electronics.
-But, I would like make improvements to my setup as I go along.
+But, I would like to make improvements to my setup as I go along.
 There are some models of foot drum kits that look interesting.
 I also have ideas for custom basses / guitars that I would like to get built.
 Adding other instruments to my arsenal would be fantastic.

 My bass / guitar setup has evolved over time into an unusual hybrid rig, splitting the instrument signal three ways, combined with various effects into a “sonic sandwich”;